YudaWahfiudin/CRUD-Pronoun-Test/README.md

 2. Firebase Integration:
 * Realtime Database: Stores the questions, including text, image URLs, and audio URLs.
-* Firebase Auth: Manages user authentication for login and registration.
+* Firebase Auth: Manages user authentication for login.
 * Firebase Storage: Stores images and audio recordings associated with the questions.

 **Technologies Used**